-Does your dog’s anxiety role in when the storm does?
+Is your dog scared of thunder?
 Many dogs dread the clapping of thunder that accompanies storm season.
 As a result, dogs panic and hide, while others develop destructive behavior that makes you wish for sunshine.
 While your fearful dog cowers in the corner, you may be scratching your head, wondering what you can do to help.
 Unfortunately, if stress is left untreated, it can get worse with each season.
 So rather than weather the storm of your pet’s nervous behavior, we’d like to give you some tips on how to help your dog remain calm.
 Keep reading to find out how you can calm your dog for this storm and the next.

 Why are Dogs Scared of Thunder?